Safety & Welfare.

 Club members and all those who boat from the Derby landing stage are required to read, observe and follow:

 All members must have passed a swim test and capsize drill at Derby Rowing Club, even if they have previously passed one at another club.
-Capsize tests are run by the Club’s Rowing Safety Advisor, and members will be informed when one has been organised.
+If you have any questions regarding the next swim test, speak to either the Club Rowing Safety Advisor or the Club Captain.

 All club members are required to adhere to the following policies and guide(s):